Last Updated March, 2023

 Easy to start and fairly easy to clean.
-Like I mentioned before the only negative thing is that the flame goes out in a windy situation.
-But once you know this you can prevent it by keeping it our of the wind.
+As I mentioned before the only negative thing is that the flame goes out in a windy situation.
+But once you know this you can prevent it by keeping it out of the wind.

-This small infrared grill get hotter than hot on its highest setting and just hot on the lowest setting of the gas regulator.
+This small infrared grill gets hotter than hot on its highest setting and just hot on the lowest setting of the gas regulator.

-The no flare ups is one of the things I like the most in combination with the nice grill marks you can make.
+The no flare-ups are one of the things I like the most in combination with the nice grill marks you can make.